-Davis Park is the executive director of the Front Porch Center for Innovation and Wellbeing (FPCIW), and develops and manages all of its technology initiatives and programs.
+Davis Park is the vice president of the Front Porch Center for Innovation and Wellbeing (FPCIW), and develops and manages its technology initiatives and programs.
 The FPCIW is a center of excellence in Front Porch, one of Southern California’s largest not-for-profit providers of retirement living communities and affordable housing.
 Davis has two decades of program development experience in technology implementation in senior, low-income, and other underserved communities to explore and deploy innovations to help people live well.
 He has served as a presenter or facilitator in dozens of regional, national, and international conferences.
 Davis is the former director of Community Technology Programs at the Little Tokyo Service Center, where he managed several community-based initiatives that focused on bridging the digital divide.
-Davis is also an inaugural member of the Zero Divide ZFellows, a program developed to facilitate technology adoption and and social justice to underserved communities.
+Davis is also an inaugural member of the Zero Divide ZFellows, a program developed to facilitate technology adoption and social justice to underserved communities.
 He has served on several boards and committees dedicated to promoting technology access, adoption, and policy, and holds a BA in anthropology from UC Berkeley and a Masters from UCLA’s Urban Planning Program.